Film / 8 Women

-- Lady in Red: Pierette, who was rumored to be a prostitute, wears a red dress in much of her scenes.
+- Lady in Red: Pierette, who was rumored to be a prostitute, wears a red dress in many of her scenes.

 - Maiden Aunt: Augustine

-- Maybe Ever After: Any resolution to the Louise/Gaby/Pierrette/Channelle love quadrangle is left up in the air after the ending.
+- No Romantic Resolution: Any resolution to the Louise/Gaby/Pierrette/Channelle love quadrangle is left up in the air after the ending.

 - Orgasmic Combat

-- Pretty in Mink: Gaby wears a fur-trimmed coat and then a mink stole, the latter is stroked by Pierette as she confesses she now prefers women.
+- Gaby wears a fur-trimmed coat and then a mink stole, the latter is stroked by Pierette as she confesses she now prefers women.

 - Augustine also wears a mink stole when she breaks out of her spinster getup.